tendermint/tendermint/docs/nodes/configuration.md

 # peers.
 If another node asks it for addresses, it responds and disconnects.
 #
 # Does not work if the peer-exchange reactor is disabled.
+# automatically set true if Mode of the node is seednode
 seed-mode = false

 # Comma separated list of peer IDs to keep private (will not be gossiped to other peers)